Tree Fees and Securities for Land Development

 - Two years after the completion of the last home, if retained trees have been compromised or the barriers have not been maintained.

-- When the builder comes in with the building permit application for the individual lot, and a $3,000 per tree bond is collected as part of the building permit application.
+- When the builder comes in with the building permit application for the individual lot, and a $3,000 per tree security is collected as part of the building permit application.

-- The City will then release the developer’s tree bond provided that the a tree bonding inspection is completed and approved, that the trees on that lot have not been compromised and that the barriers have been maintained during the clearing, grading and servicing of the lot.
+- The City will then release the developer’s tree security provided that the a tree security inspection is completed and approved, that the trees on that lot have not been compromised and that the barriers have been maintained during the clearing, grading and servicing of the lot.

-For multi-family, industrial, commercial and institutional buildings, the City will release the $3,000 per tree bond once:
+For multi-family, industrial, commercial and institutional buildings, the City will release the $3,000 per tree security once:

 - final building approval has been granted by the Building Inspector;

-- a tree bonding inspection has been completed and approved;
+- a tree security inspection has been completed and approved;

 - the trees have not been compromised; and